The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Experimental Results

 where $x \in \R^n$, $K \in \R^{2n \times n}$ and $\phi: \R \to \R$ is an arbitrary univariate distribution.
 The linear operator $K$ is a finite difference operator with circular boundary conditions\footnote{Circular boundary conditions were chosen deliberately, as they induce translation invariant edge marginals.
 We do not, however, prove this fact, since it is not of central importance for the proposed sampling approach.} that computes the horizontal and vertical image gradients.
 The problem size is the total number of pixels $n$.
 Note that \eqref{def_image_prior} includes the improper prior counterpart of the standard anisotropic total variational regularizer \cite{Rudin:1992} with circular boundary conditions and its extensions from Laplace factors to other types of factors.

 For sampling purposes, we again, as per \Cref{prop:smart_tie_breaking_works_too}, introduce a factor that acts on the mean of the entries to obtain proper distributions.
 To quantify how well our proposed approach scales with problem size, we consider images of sizes $12 \times 12$, $24 \times 24$, $48 \times 48$, and $96 \times 96$ (\ie, $n \in \set{12^2, 24^2, 48^2, 96^2}$).
 We use $\num{15000}$ iterations for Gibbs and $\num{3000000}$ iterations for \gls{mala} to accommodate for the fact that a single iteration of Gibbs is more expensive than a single iteration of \gls{mala}.
 This, however, forces us to only run $1000$ chains in parallel due to the prohibitive memory demands that arise from storing the \gls{mala} iterations.
 For the sake of simplicity, we again consider the same four factor types as in the baseline experiments.
+Note that some of the corresponding image prior sampling experiments are quite difficult sampling problems, since the target distributions are nonsmooth, heavy-tailed, or non-log-concave.
+These difficulties are further exacerbated with increase in image size.

 We choose the inner product $\ip{v}{x}$ as representative marginal, where $x$ denotes a sample and $v$ denotes the eigenvector of $K^\top K$ associated with the second smallest eigenvalue of $K^\top K$.
 This particular choice is an approximation of the direction along which the improper prior \eqref{def_image_prior} has the highest variance since the eigenvector associated with the smallest eigenvalue of $K^\top K$ would correspond to the kernel.
-Therefore, it is, in some sense, an approximation of the worst-case direction, which makes it a reasonable choice.
-Finally, since \gls{mala} exhibited extremely slow convergence rates in these experiments, we only checked that \gls{mala} converged within the last $7500$ iterations to the representative stationary distribution and based our autocorrelation function and sampling efficiency computations only on these last $7500$ iterations of each chain.
+It is a sensible choice of approximate worst-case direction and marginal in our setting due to the symmetric structure of our improper prior.
+Therefore, our evaluation protocol is based on the sliced Wasserstein-1 distance along this estimated worst-case direction $v$.
+Since \gls{mala} exhibited extremely slow convergence rates in these experiments, we only checked that \gls{mala} converged within the last $7500$ iterations to the representative stationary distribution and based our autocorrelation function and sampling efficiency computations only on these last $7500$ iterations of each chain.